"Breakfast at Tiffany's" isn't just a novel-turned-iconic movie any more.

 More Food Trends videos

 Blue Box opens to the public Friday, Nov.
 10 and will be open during regular store hours (10 a.m. to 7 p.m.
-Monday through Saturday and 12 p.m. to 6 p.m. on Sunday) — so you can not only have breakfast and lunch at Tiffany’s, but an early dinner, too.
+Monday through Saturday and 12 p.m. to 6 p.m. on Sunday) — so not only will you be able to enjoy breakfast and lunch at Tiffany’s, but even an early dinner, too.

 If only Holly Golightly could see us now!